-Mark leaned into work that reflected the racial, cultural, class, and economic differences of his constituency (what he called his beloved audience).
-He accepted that these differences would sometimes be divisive, but he always believed that ‘what makes us different is the most interesting thing about us.
+Known for bridging the access gap to theater, Mark leaned into work that reflected the racial, cultural, class, and economic differences of his constituency (what he called his beloved audience).
+He accepted that these differences would sometimes be divisive, but he always believed that ‘what makes us different is the most interesting thing about us’.

-Read the full American Theater tribute to Mark written by Co-Artistic Director Tamilla Woodard.
+Learn more about Mark Plesent by reading the tribute to Mark in American Theater written by Co-Artistic Director, Tamilla Woodard.

 Take a look at previous recipients and mentors from the program here.